melizeche/AireAsu/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Disclaimer

+This project use public data from http://mediciones.aire.uc.edu.py and https://www.airvisual.com/paraguay/asuncion but is not asociated with any of them.

 ## Author

 * Marcelo Elizeche Landó https://github.com/melizeche

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.